 Edmond’s Prehistoric Realm - A Dinosaur Excavation in Frankfurt

-Two containers weighing 20 and 40 tons, respectively, were shipped by boat from the USA to Frankfurt.
+Two containers measuring 20 and 40 feet, respectively, were shipped by boat from the USA to Frankfurt.
 They contained “Edmond’s Prehistoric Realm” – a block of stone measuring roughly 20 square meters, chock-full of dinosaur bones.
 Supported by the Lipoid Foundation, Senckenberg can thus implement a globally unique project.

 For more than 100 years, the Senckenberg Natural History Museum in Frankfurt has been home to one of the few known Edmontosaurus mummies, nicknamed Edmond.
 Like the bone bed, the fossil originated from the Lance Formation in Wyoming.
 The almost complete skeleton and the well-preserved skin – an important reference to the dinosaur’s actual appearance – make this exhibit particularly important for science.